RayanMasri/Taba/README.md

+Chrome extension

 Things to add:

-- Each session has a "delete" option to delete the session
-- Each session has a "restore" option to restore the links back to tabs
+- Tab session deletion
+- Tab session restoration
 - Drag and drop from session to session
 - Drag and drop from tab to tab within session
 - Merging sessions
+- Migrating to react

 Things to fix:
 - Removing a session/tab after removing a single session